Busrara/fake-news-detection-ml/README.md

 4. **Saving:** Stores the model, vectorizer, and model info as `.pkl` files.
 5. **Prediction:** In the app, the model predicts using TF-IDF features.

+### Ps: This app is not deployed.
+To test the app locally, run train-model.py first to train and save the models, then use st.py to launch the Streamlit interface.

 ## 🛠️ Installation

 ```bash